 The book is now available through bookshops in New Zealand, Australia, America, Canada and England, and also through online stores like Amazon.

-Also check out Alan Clay's clown film, , staring Annette Devick from Canada and Mark Hudson from Australia which was shot in New Zealand in October 2006.
+Also check out Alan Clay's short clown film, , staring Annette Devick from Canada and Mark Hudson from Australia which was shot in New Zealand in October 2006.

 "Clown is a fascinating, diverse, complex and exciting art form, which has existed around the planet for thousands of years.

 "Like any art form it has to evolve to stay relevant to the culture nurturing it, and at the same time, and by its very nature, clown teases and turns upside down the cultural patterns and boundaries around us.

 "Angels Can Fly is an attempt to chart the growth of modern clown, and to promote that process by providing, not only practical exercises for individuals and groups, but also reference points for thinking.